 These Almond Crunch Chocolate Thumbprint Cookies melt in your mouth like shortbread, have the crunch of almonds, and the richness of chocolate ganache.
 They are the perfect holiday bite.
+This easy keto cookie recipe is also low carb, gluten-free, grain-free, sugar-free, and Trim Healthy Mama friendly.

 You can just make these as almond crunch cookies without any filling.
 They are delicious just like that.
 Sprinkle them with a little powdered sweetener and serve with a cup of tea.